 When a person dies as a result of another party’s accidental or intentional action, the deceased person’s estate could be eligible to file a wrongful death lawsuit.
 Colorado, like every other state, has a set of laws that apply to wrongful death claims.
 We'll look at several key aspects of these laws, including who might be eligible to file a wrongful death claim in Colorado, what types of damages might be available, and the time limit on filing this type of lawsuit in the state’s civil courts.

-So, it is sometimes helpful to think of a wrongful death suit as a personal injury case in which the injured person is no longer available to pursue his or her own claim in a Colorado court.
-Instead, another party must step in and pursue the claim on behalf of the deceased person and his or her estate.
+Colorado law defines a "wrongful death" as a death that is caused by “a wrongful act, neglect, or default of another” person or entity.
+A wrongful death claim can be brought in any situation where the person could have brought a personal injury claim had he or she survived.
+(Colo.
+Rev. Stat. §§ 13-21-201, 13-21-202 (2021).)
+So, it can be helpful to think of a wrongful death case as a type of personal injury lawsuit, in which the injured person is no longer available to pursue his or her own case in court.
+Instead, another party must step in and file a wrongful death claim on behalf of the deceased person.